CIA activities in India: 1950s

+The Cold War was marked by geopolitical tensions between the capitalist United States and the communist Soviet Union.
+Both superpowers sought to gain the allegiance of newly independent India, as its alignment could significantly influence the global balance of power.
+The U.S. and the Soviet Union employed their intelligence and espionage networks to win India over to their respective ideologies.
+In 1949, T.G.
+Sanjeev, the director of the Indian Intelligence Service, collaborated with the CIA to monitor communist China.
+Following China's annexation of Tibet, the CIA, under Indian supervision, supported Tibetan resistance fighters in 1950.
+The CIA facilitated the safe passage of the Dalai Lama to India in 1959.
+A secret CIA military base was established in Charbatia, Odisha, which was utilized for U-2 spy plane operations over China.

 In 1955, a chartered Indian airliner, Kashmir Princess, was bombed.
 There is substantial evidence that the Kuomintang may have planted the bomb, attempting to assassinate Zhou Enlai, who had been expected on it.
 CIA involvement is much less clear, although some general claims are made.

 In a 1971 face-to-face meeting in the Great Hall of the People in Beijing, Zhou directly asked Henry Kissinger about US involvement, whose response included the line "As I told the Prime Minister the last time, he vastly overestimates the competence of the CIA."
 Kissinger denied any US policy to kill him, and the two discussed the CIA at some length, in a manner unusual to find in US records.

 In 1958, India's nuclear programs were assessed.
 Speculations are made by the intelligence experts that the CIA orchestrated the plane crash in which Homi Jehangir Bhabha, an Indian nuclear scientist, was killed.

 During a period of anti-communist protests dubbed the Vimochana Samaram (English: "Liberation Struggle") against the first elected state government in Kerala, India, which was led by E. M. S. Namboodiripad of the Communist Party of India.
 The protests were largely funded by the CIA.
 Following mass protests in 1959, the Indian government finally bowed to pressure and dismissed Namboodiripad on 31 July 1959.